 On Owning A Franchise

-- You have to make a good choice in a franchise
+- You need to make a good choice in a franchise

-- You have to make sure you can afford it
+- You need to make sure you can afford it

-- You have to write a strong (and flexible) business plan
+- You need to write a strong (and flexible) business plan

-- You have to be ready to work harder than you’ve ever worked in your life
+- You need to be ready to work harder than you’ve ever worked in your life

-“This is serious stuff; you need to treat it as such.
-Here’s how:
+In short, buying and owning a franchise business is serious stuff; you need to treat it as such.

 The Part of Owning A Franchise No One Talks About

-I’d be willing to wager that they’re going to share their fears.
-They’re going to want to know how their lives will be affected.
-They’re going to want to know worst-case scenarios.
+I’d be willing to wager that they’re going to share their concerns.
+And they’re going to want to know how their lives will be affected, including worst-case scenarios.